 - SchoolPass must be filled out by 8:30am for the day of absence.
-All doctors notes must be submitted to dtmainoffice@fbschoool.org in order to be excused. - Responsible for determining school work missed and making up this work within the time specified by the teacher. - Planned Absence: In the event of a planned absence, parents must contact the classroom teacher and building administrator in advance. - Graded material missed on the day of an unexcused absence may not receive full credit.
+All doctors notes must be submitted to dtmainoffice@fbschoool.org in order to be excused. - Responsible for determining school work missed and making up this work within the time specified by the teacher. - Planned Absence: In the event of a planned absence, parents must complete the planned absence form at least 1 week advance for approval from administration.
+Understand that this time must be made up if absences exceed 10 days. - Graded material missed on the day of an unexcused absence may not receive full credit.